IvoryScript user guide

 A name can appear in multiple namespaces.
 For example, Point can be a type constructor in the Type namespace and a data constructor in the Value namespace:

-type Point = Point Double Double -- 'Point' as both type constructor and data constructor
+type Point a = Point a a -- 'Point' as both type constructor and data constructor

 In this case, Point is a type constructor when defining the type and a data constructor when creating a value.